Window Design Tips For Indian Homes

 Keeping Abreast with the Times

-Wide and plentiful windows with frames of aluminium can be used to invite more light indoors.
+Wide and plentiful windows with aluminium frames, can be used to invite more light indoors.
 Aluminium frame windows are the most slender out there.
-Meaning, one unique benefit that they offer is that they can be made exceptionally lean so that the ratio of glass is much more to that of the frame.
-Aluminium frame windows are where your journey towards revelling in glorious vistas begins!
+Meaning, one unique benefit that they offer is that they can be exceptionally lean so that the ratio of glass is much more to that of the frame.
+Aluminium frame windows are where your journey towards reveling in glorious vistas begins!

 Marrying Classicism and Modernism

-An elegant blend of traditional and modern Indian window design would be to use a combination of different window styles for a personalized aesthetic and functional approach.
-You can mix-and-match picture windows with some smaller casement windows, awning or double-hung windows, or sliding windows depending upon your taste.
+For a personalized aesthetic and functional approach, an elegant blend of traditional and modern Indian window design would be used.
+Also, you can mix-and-match picture windows with some smaller casement windows, awning or double-hung windows, or sliding windows depending upon your taste.